So, you want to learn about Islam — by Peter Burrows email@example.com 11/5/20

 Unsurprisingly, there is some overlap between the two.
 Combined, the sira and hadith are called the “sunnah,” the way of Muhammad.

 The most important biography of Muhammad, and the one most referenced, is “The Life of Muhammad,” a translation by Alfred Guillaume, an Oxford professor, of Ibn Ishaq’s biography written in the Eighth Century, some of which has not survived.
 Guillaume supplemented his translation with numerous additions from other early sources, and the result is an 800-page scholastic tour de force.

-We’re up to 1,400 pages of biography, which I hesitate to call “trivial,” but compared to the thousands of pages of hadith, stories about Muhammad, the biographies/siras are trivial.
+This puts us up to 3,000 pages of biography, not a trivial read unless compared to the thousands of pages of hadith, which are handed-down stories about Muhammad, roughly comparable to the Christian Gospels.

-Since the Koran says that Muhammad spoke for Allah, it is understandable that after his death, some Muslims fabricated self-serving stories about Muhammad.
+Since the Koran says that Muhammad spoke for Allah, it is understandable that after his death some Muslims fabricated self-serving stories about what Muhammad said.
 To sort the wheat from the chaff, a number of Islamic scholars set about determining which stories were true.

 The most respected scholar of hadith narrations was Muhammad al-Bukhari (810 AD – 870 AD).
 He spent 16 years traveling throughout lands ruled by Islam, and collected almost 600,000 hadiths.
 That’s right, 600,000!
 (For you pedants, the plural of hadith is ahadith, not hadiths.)